It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

 Me: By the way, have you guessed where we are yet?

-Sue: I don’t have to guess – there’s a sign on the ship that clearly tells me it’s the Mary Celeste.
+Sue: I don’t have to guess – there’s a sign on the ship.
+It’s the Mary Celeste.

 She’s right, of course.
-If only Richard Martin had noticed (although, to be fair, we are watching this on a 50″ television screen) because the way he reveals the “mystery” of the ship is so drawn out it beggars belief.
+If only Richard Martin had noticed this (although, to be fair, we are watching this on a 50-inch television screen) because the way he reveals the mystery to us is so drawn out, it beggars belief.

 Sue: Classic Richard Martin.